Science-backed low-level laser therapy

-Science-backed low-level laser therapy designed to support fertility treatment by improving egg quality, enhancing uterine health and circulation, and creating optimal conditions for implantation during IVF and assisted reproductive therapies.
+Science-backed red light laser therapy designed to support circulation, uterine health, cellular energy and implantation readiness throughout IVF and assisted reproductive treatment.

-Photobiomodulation (Red Light Therapy) IVF and Assisted Reproductive Technology
+How Red Light Therapy May Support IVF and Assisted Reproductive Treatment

 Successful IVF depends on both embryo quality and endometrial receptivity at the time of embryo transfer.
 Reduced uterine blood flow, impaired endometrial development, and altered cellular metabolism are recognised contributors to implantation failure.